 Our first duty at Gregory James Company, Inc. is to inspect the property to determine its true status.
 We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a typical buyer would expect them to be.
 The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
 Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the property.

-Back at the office, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.